Dyslexia Screening Test for Organisations

 Sign up for a free trial using the green button below and choose the ‘organisation’ registration type option.

 QuickScreen dyslexia screening test is accessible on any number of devices and priced according to the volume of usage.
 Annual license fees start from £500 plus VAT per annum.

 QuickScreen Dyslexia Screening Test Support

 It is also possible to speak to our dyslexia screening test team on the phone.
 Please call 020 8674 9571 between 9 am – 5 pm, Monday to Friday.
 Or call 01424 254658 and leave a message.
 We will return your call within 24 hours.

-We have years of experience in providing successful dyslexia screening tests in the UK, London, Scotland and England as well as overseas in New Zealand.
-Please read more – about us.
+We have years of experience in providing successful dyslexia screening tests in Ireland, Scotland, Wales, Northern Ireland, England, Australia, New Zealand, the US and Canada.
+Please read more about us.

 “I completed the Quickscreen test and can I say we absolutely love it here.
-I completed it in around an hour, much more user friendly than the StudyScan and much more ‘appealing’ to complete.
+I completed it in around an hour.
 However the best feature of the programme is the report – it is much more user friendly and easier for the learner to understand and digest.
 The fact that these can be sent direct to the learner is also an added bonus for us, the ability to do this remotely is perfect.
 I look forward to using this now on a regular basis.”

 UK Armed Forces